aoirint/onnxruntime-arm-build/README.md

 ## ONNX Runtime version
 ONNX Runtime v1.9.0 requires CMake 3.18.

-We want to use Debian Buster-based images for compatibility, but Buster's CMake is 3.13.
+We want to use Debian Buster-based images for binary compatibility, but Buster's CMake is 3.13.

 So the ONNX Runtime version is fixed at v1.8.2.